-Your claim could include the cost of medical treatment, rehabilitation, loss of income, cost of care and support services and general damages (pain and suffering) if your injury is severe enough.
+Your claim could include the cost of medical treatment, rehabilitation, loss of income (past and estimated future), cost of care and support services and general damages (pain and suffering) if your injury is severe enough.
 You may be able to claim other expenses depending on your individual circumstances.
-Discuss any queries with the insurer or your solicitor (if you are legally represented).
+Discuss any queries with the insurer or your lawyer (if you are legally represented).

 Examples of loss that may be claimed by a relative or dependant of the person who sustained a fatal injury are:

 - financial loss arising from the death of an income provider (this could be claims from the surviving spouse (including a de facto partner), dependent children and other dependent persons).